heseltime/heseltime.github.io/_notes/Public/LIFT_C and OIS Community Call for Fellows!.md

 # Fellows and Skills

 This is an open call and anyone with any skills is welcome!

+* CS and/or Software Engineering
+* AI, Data Science and LLMs
+* Medical Engineering
+* UI and Design
+* Digital Society
+* Education

 *Looking forward, Jack*